grafana/pyroscope/docs/sources/operators-guide/secure/encrypting-data-at-rest.md

 **To configure AWS S3 SSE for a specific tenant**:

-1. Ensure Grafana Mimir uses a runtime configuration file by verifying that the flag `-runtime-config.file` is set to a non-null value.
+1. Ensure Grafana Fire uses a runtime configuration file by verifying that the flag `-runtime-config.file` is set to a non-null value.
    For more information about supported runtime configuration parameters, refer to [Runtime configuration]({{< relref "../configure/about-runtime-configuration.md" >}}).
 1. In the runtime configuration file, apply the `overrides.<TENANT>` SSE settings.